Regenerative Thermal Oxidizers (RTO)

 We can evaluate the existing oxidizer capacity and the requirements of the new process and determine the best approach to upgrade the oxidizer.
 This could include new heat exchanger media, a larger fan or possibly both.
 We would also evaluate things like the burner system and combustion chamber size to verify it can provide the required destruction levels.
 Some applications would be a good match for a VOC concentrator that can significantly concentrate (>10:1) airstreams currently exhausting to the oxidizer.

-What is the dwell time of a thermal oxidizer?
+What is the role of turbulence in a thermal oxidizer?

 Request A Quote